Katerina Gonzalez, PhD

 Assistant Professor, Management and EntrepreneurshipSend a Message

-Dr. Katerina Gonzalez’s research interests include the psychology of change, supervisor-employee relations, and social inclusion in organizations.
+Dr. Katerina Gonzalez is an Assistant Professor of Management at the Sawyer Business School, Suffolk University.
+Her research interests include the psychology of change, supervisor-employee relations, and social inclusion in organizations.
 She is interested in how the interaction between an individual and his/her social and organizational context influences decision-making and behaviors.
 She employs primarily quantitative methods (e.g., surveys, experiments, event study methodology, meta-analyses) to understand how individuals navigate such interactions.
-Her work has appeared in various academic journals.
+Her work has appeared in journals such as Personnel Psychology, Human Relations, Management Decision, and Group & Organization Management.
 She also serves on the review board of The Journal of Applied Behavioral Science.
-She has taught at the undergraduate and graduate levels within the areas of organizational behavior, leadership, and negotiation.
+She teaches at the undergraduate and graduate levels within the areas of organizational behavior, people analytics, and negotiation.

 Recent Intellectual Contributions

-Kanitz, R., & Gonzalez, K. (forthcoming).
+Kanitz, R., & Gonzalez, K. (2021).
 Are We Stuck in the Predigital Age?
 Embracing Technology-Mediated Change Management in Organizational Change Research.
 The Journal of Applied Behavioral Science.

 Gonzalez, K., Tillman, C.J., & Holmes, J.J.
 (2020).
 Coming home: Why veterans with disabilities withhold workplace accommodation requests.
 Human Relations.
 73(10), 1439-1466.